-One possible approach is to use quick arc detecting device and quick fault clearing relays, which will certainly help to keep the damage from such a fault to a minimum, and these are available as options on this equipment.
-However these are active systems to prevent damage, and as such there is a possibility that they may fail to perform, or operate.
-Whatever we do, the possibility of a fault occurring still remains, and so it is necessary to develop switchgear which can cope with an internal arc in a safe way, using passive design techniques to minimise damage within the unit as well as to the building and other adjacent units.
+It is possible to use quick arc detecting device and quick fault clearing relays, which will certainly help to keep the damage from such a fault to a minimum, and these are available as options on our equipment.
+However the possibility of a fault occurring still remains, and so it is necessary to develop switchgear which can cover an internal arc in a safe way, minimising damage within the unit as well as to the building and other adjacent units.